 The base for this recipe is a basic sugar cookie dough.
-Flour, sugar, butter, eggs, you know the drill.
+Flour, baking powder, salt, butter, sugar, egg, egg yolk and vanilla.
 The ratio of ingredients creates the absolute perfectly chewy sugar cookie—soft and thick with a buttery consistency.

 Whether you’re celebrating a birthday or an unbirthday, these sprinkle sugar cookies are worth making.
 Simple and delicious, they will undoubtedly be a hit at any party!
 Swap out rainbow sprinkles for red and green sprinkles for Christmas time!

 - 1/2 cup + 2 tablespoons (10 tablespoons or 142 g) unsalted butter, room temperature